sacko87/sacko87.github.io/index.md

 My research was primarily looking at how we can derive confidence in black-box processes using previous executions.
 We used traceability as a mechanism to see what was occurring within these black-boxes at runtime and used it as a basis for learning.

+I primarily used Python 2/3 and Java 7/8 to provide transformation engines that could give users confidence in a newly transformed source.
+It involved looking at and modifying alternative transformers to provide a comparison.
+Due to the nature of model-to-model transformation, it was essential to have an in-depth knowledge of generics, meta-modelling and reflection.

 I was the year's representative on the Staff/Research Students Consultative Committee (SRSCC) for my first and third years.
 Additionally, I was the representative for Teaching Assistants, on the Teaching Committee, for my third year.

 ##### Publications